Alvearie/de-identification/docs/masking-providers.md

   }

   {
-        "jsonPath": "/fhir/Patient/name[\*]/use",
+        "jsonPath": "/fhir/Patient/name[*]/use",
         "rule": "RANDOM"
   }

   {
-        "jsonPath": "/fhir/Patient/name[\*]/given[0]",
+        "jsonPath": "/fhir/Patient/name[*]/given[0]",
-        "rule": "HASH_REPLACE"
+        "rule": "REPLACE"
   }
 ```

    In this example, both the first and the second rule are applied to the
+   _use_ element in the second member of the _name_ array.
+Offsets start at 0
-   name[1]/use data element.
-The second rule is also applied to all
+   so [1] refers to the second array member.
+The second rule is also applied to
-   other name[\*]/use elements in the array.
-The third rule of the example
-   leads to applying the HASH followed by the REPLACE privacy providers to
-   all name[\*]/given[0] data elements in the array.
+   the _use_ element in all other members of the _name_ array.

-   To disable this default behavior, you can use a configuration option (flag),
-   **arrayAllRules**, in the data de-identification configuration file.

-   **When the arrayAllRules flag is set to false, only the first rule that is
-   defined for a FHIR array data element is enforced.
-Any additional rules
-   that involve the same FHIR array data element are not be applied to this
-   element.**

-   **Note:** arrayAllRules applies only to FHIR array data elements.

-   For instance, consider the rules in Example 14 (above) when **arrayAllRules = false**.
-   In this case, name[1]/use is processed by HASH, and all other
-   name[\*]/use data elements are processed by RANDOM.
-The third rule
-   applies first HASH and then REPLACE to all name[\*]/given[0] FHIR array
+   The third entry applies the REPLACE rule to
-   elements.
-In other words, the arrayAllRules flag changes the behavior of
-   the Data De-Identification Service only with respect to different de-identification
-   rules that are applied to the same FHIR array data element.
-However, it does not
-   change the behavior of the Service when two privacy providers are
-   defined as part of the de-identification rule.
+   the first member of the _given_ array in all members of the _name_ array.

    **Note:** In the case of regular, non-array FHIR data elements, if multiple de-identification
    rules are specified, only the last rule is applied to the data.
 The previous rules are discarded.